 No SSH Terminal

-With shared hosting service, you don’t get any SSH Terminal.
-Hence, it’s a big No, as missing SSH Terminal can be disastrous for your website.
+With a shared hosting service, you don’t get any SSH Terminal.
+Hence, it’s a big no, as missing SSH Terminal can be disastrous for your website.

 Server Performance and Response Time

-On shared hosting, unexpected web traffic could affect the server’s limited bandwidth resources.
-This will ultimately result in slow response or loading time.
-Almost every Laravel app deployed on shared hosting will experience 500 error because of server performance.
+Unexpected web traffic can affect the server’s limited bandwidth resources on shared hosting, ultimately resulting in a slow response or loading time.
+Almost every Laravel app deployed on shared hosting experiences the 500 error because of server performance.

 You Might Also Like: Ultimate Laravel Performance Optimization Guide

-Why You Should NOT host Laravel on Shared Hosting Servers?
+Why Should You Avoid Hosting Laravel on Shared Hosting Servers?

-If you are using shared hosting, don’t ever think of deploying a Laravel application.
+If you use shared hosting, don’t ever think of deploying a Laravel application.
 The two simply don’t match and fit well with each other.
-Today, everyone is looking for a cheap hosting service, without knowing the cost that they will have incur in the future.
+These days, everyone is looking for a cheap hosting service without knowing the cost they will incur in the future.

-For a Laravel application to work smoothly, security and performance of your website hold the key, as they are the two important aspects.
+Your website’s security and performance are critical for a Laravel application to work smoothly.
 And shared hosting compromises both of these aspects.
-This is the reason why I strongly warn you against deploying Laravel app on shared hosting servers.
+This is the reason why I strongly warn you against deploying the Laravel app on shared hosting servers.

 SSH or Command Terminal

-You must know that most shared hosting service providers don’t offer SSH Terminal feature.
-Also there is no version control support available, hence, being a developer, you have limited options to work with.
-You can work with FTP only.
+Most shared hosting service providers don’t offer SSH Terminal features.
+Also, there is no version control support available,.
+Hence, being a developer, you have limited options, and you have to only work with FTP.

-Most of the developers remain highly critical and discourage deployment of Laravel app via FTP.
-Moreover, if there is no SSH Terminal available, you won’t have any access to composer, artisan or any other command line tools to work with.
+Most developers remain highly critical of the deployment of the Laravel app via FTP.
+Moreover, if there is no SSH Terminal available, you won’t have access to the composer, artisan, or any other command-line tools.

-If you are using shared hosting service, you will find scheduling Cron Jobs extremely difficult.
-This holds true for Laravel-based applications as well, as you will be unable to set task scheduling functionality on shared hosting websites.
+If you use a shared hosting service, you will find scheduling Cron Jobs extremely difficult.
+This holds for Laravel-based applications as well, as you will be unable to set task scheduling functionality on shared hosting websites

-One of the biggest concerns when using Laravel shared hosting is the lack that there is no application backup facility available.
-If the data is lost, it’s lost forever.
-Therefore, shared hosting is not a option for Laravel applications.
+One of the biggest concerns when using Laravel shared hosting is the lack of an application backup facility.
+If you lose any data, it’s lost forever.
+Therefore, shared hosting is not a recommended option for Laravel applications.

 Security and Performance

-Finally, website security and performance are important issues that developers tend to face.
-By moving everything into your DocumentRoot you expose your application to unconcerned people, most notably, hackers, which leaves you vulnerable to malicious attacks against your website.
-At this point you should seriously consider to switching to a different web host which is more suited to host PHP frameworks like Laravel.
+Website security and performance hold extreme importance for developers.
+By moving everything into your DocumentRoot, you expose your application to hackers, which leaves you vulnerable to malicious attacks.
+So, you must consider switching to a different web host more suited to host PHP frameworks like Laravel.

-- Click on File manager option and next click to upload button on top menu.
+- Click on the File manager option and next click to upload button on the top menu.

 - Open the laravelapp folder and MOVE the CONTENTS of the public folder to your cPanel’s public_html folder.
 You can as well delete the empty public folder now.